anssilaitila/shared-files/README.txt

 * XLS
 * Images
 * YouTube videos
+* Any file type can be activated from the plugin settings
 * File folders - this is particularly important for big teams for effective collaboration

 = File search =

 What is the purpose of a file-sharing plugin if not allowing you to easily and quickly find the exact file you're looking for.
 This is what Shared Files plugin offers to it's users.

-Powerful and fast file/document search functionality based on various defined categories, such as file name, description, and more makes it super easy for Shared Files plugin users to track and find the exact file/document they're looking for.
+Powerful and fast file search functionality based on various defined categories, such as file name, description, and more makes it super easy for Shared Files plugin users to track and find the exact file/document they're looking for.

 = Previewing files =

-This file managing plugin allows a team to upload files onto the WordPress admin, collaborate with each other, and most importantly administrator and users can preview the files on the browser before going live to ensure the accuracy of the uploaded file/document.
+This file managing plugin allows a team to upload files onto the WordPress admin, collaborate with each other, and most importantly administrator and users can preview the files on the browser before going live to ensure the accuracy of the uploaded file.

 = Document / file tags =